h2020-sbd4nano/sbd-data-landscape/README.md

 * we'll extract automatically data from:
   * FAIRSharing
   * Wikidata

+## Analysis

+We will use SPARQL to summarize and visualize the collected data.

 ## License

 Data collected in the repository has multiple licenses.
 E.g. data from Wikidata is CC0.
 If not otherwise specified, the data in this databases is CC0.